yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

               kind: Service
               name: s1

-    * Since it's the first route pointing to this service, the ocp controller will create LbaaS pool (attached to L7 router)- let's call it s1_pool.
+    * Since it's the first route pointing to this service, the ocp route controller will create LbaaS pool (attached to L7 router)- let's call it s1_pool.

     * The ocp-route controller will create L7 rule and L7 policy, the L7 policy should direct it's filtered traffic